What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 Inattentive Type ADHD

-A common misconception about ADHD is that one must be hyperactive to have ADHD.
-In reality, primarily inattentive ADHDers display inattentive symptoms excessively, without impulsive or hyperactive behaviours.
-Your symptoms might include:
+A common misconception about ADHD is that one must be hyperactive to be an ADHDer.
+In reality, primarily inattentive ADHDers display inattentive traits excessively, without impulsive or hyperactive behaviours.
+Your traits might include:

 Making careless mistakes